AbhxyDxs/SecureX_ATAM/README.md

    ```bash
    yarn dev
    ```
-4. **Open the application in your browser**:

 Navigate to http://localhost:3000 to see the application in action.